 What Are Viruses: Everything you Need to Know

-Viruses are extremely tiny particles that can infect animals and humans, even plants, causing them to get sick.
-They’re so tiny in fact, that viruses are an estimated 1,000 times smaller than bacteria.
+Viruses are extremely tiny particles that can infect animals, humans, and even plants, causing them to get sick.
+In fact, viruses are an estimated 1,000 times smaller than bacteria.

 Even though viruses reproduce, they are not considered to be alive, nor are they dead.

 Viruses consist of DNA and RNA and are surrounded by a protein coating called a capsid.
-These microscopic parasites depend upon live host cells to attach themselves and inject their genetic material and begin to invade and take over.
+These microscopic parasites depend upon live host cells to attach themselves, inject their genetic material, and begin to invade and take over.

 Unlike bacteria, viruses, for the most part, carry diseases and are extremely specific about which cells they go after.